colinmchale/TeamProfileGenerator/README.md

 [Questions](#questions)

 ## Installation
-To run this application you will need to enter 'npm i' to install the inquirer, jest, and fs packages from node.
+To run this application you will need to enter 'npm i' to install the inquirer and fs packages from node.

 ## Usage
 ![Screenshot of App](./img/TeamPRofile.png)